 First it is important to understand the rules that govern motions for rehearings, under 1.540, of Florida Rules of Civil Procedure.
 They are designed for jury trials.
 But they also allows parties to bypass filing a motion for a rehearing of a non-jury trial (which applies to all family law cases) and to simply appeal its resulting final judgment.

 Every appellant wants a reversal of some portion of the final judgment and wants it as quickly as possible.
 It is true that a client of a family law attorney may file a motion for a rehearing prior to filing a notice of appeal.
 And it makes sense for a litigant to seek the “second opinion” of the judge that reviews a jury’s verdict through a motion for rehearing.
-But, in family law there is no jury, so a motion for rehearing turns out to be a waste of time and resources because the trial judge will almost certainly deny it.
+But, in family law there is no jury, so such a motion turns out to be a waste of time and resources because the trial judge will almost certainly deny it.

 How wise is it to ask a family court judge to question the wisdom of his or her own findings?
-How often do you think sich a judge will concede having made a factual or legal error?
+How often do you think such a judge will concede having made a factual or legal error?
 Since I started practicing family law in 2003 (and exclusively since 2011) I have never witnessed a family court reverse its own final judgment because of a motion for a rehearing.
 This is why I advice to appeal when it is justified and not motion for rehearing, with the following exception:

 Rehear When There Is A Pertinent Event Between The Trial And the Final Judgment

 In the rare situation where pertinent events (such as an involuntary reduction in my client's income, which can affect alimony or child support) occurs between the trial and the actual entry of the final judgment, appeal courts have held that trial courts may grant a rehearing and modify or reverse its judgment.

 But if these events happen after the entry of the final judgment, they become “substantial changes in circumstances” and the litigant must file a petition for modification, not a motion for a rehearing.